 So Should I Eliminate Gluten?

 There are so many studies and (very strong) opinions on this topic, but no definitive answer.
-My advice to you is to not take what you read at face value and actually take the time to research what interests you about gluten and its affect on the body.
+My advice to you is to not take what you read at face value and actually take the time to research what interests you about gluten and its effect on the body.

 Gluten’s effect on your body is on a spectrum, anywhere from no issues at all, to being sensitive or intolerant to gluten, to having Celiac Disease.
 Yes, some people are totally fine.
 And yes, some people become sick.